madebysource/lesshat/README.md

 ## <a name="contribute"></a> Contribute:
 1. Download this repo.
 2. NPM install.
-3. Now you have LESS Hat devstack (see [documentation](https://github.com/csshat/lesshat-devstack).)
+3. Now you have lesshat devstack (see [documentation](https://github.com/madebysource/lesshat-devstack).)
 4. If you create new mixin, use grunt generate command!
 5. If it's possible (almost always) test the coverage for new mixins, and never break existing tests.
 6. Commits should represent one logical change each.
 If a mixin goes through multiple iterations, squash your commits down to one.